Spiver Gordon: Controversies

 In late 2009, while serving as the national treasurer of the SCLC, Spiver Gordon, alongside the national board chairman Rev. Raleigh Trammell, was accused of misappropriating up to $560,000 of the organization's funds.
 The Justice Department investigated claims that Gordon improperly approved checks, diverted cash from national operating accounts into a special account controlled by himself, made false reimbursement claims, and funneled money into his own pockets.
 The Atlanta Journal-Constitution reported that, over a 3-and-a-half year period, Gordon had claimed reimbursements totaling $236,739 for his Eutaw prison ministry and that $162,927 of national funds were diverted to his local SCLC office.
 Gordon and Trammell denied the allegations and claimed that they were a concerted effort by opposition factions within the SCLC to challenge their leadership.
 They argued the funds were for legitimate purposes and promised to fully cooperate with any investigation.
 In early April 2010, 19 of the national SCLC's 44 board members met via conference call to discuss removing Gordon and Trammell from their positions, which they ultimately agreed to do after a unanimous vote.
 However, the lack of a quorum from the board was indicative of a split within the organization's leadership.
 In the months after the vote, two separate boards began meeting, both claiming to be the legitimate leaders of the SCLC.
 In late April, the faction opposed to Gordon convened in Atlanta, while the faction loyal to him convened in his hometown of Eutaw.
 A court battle between the two sides ensued, with an Atlanta Superior Court Judge ultimately ruling in September 2010 that the group opposed to Gordon and Trammell's leadership was the rightful board of the SCLC.
 This group included Martin Luther King III and Bernice King.
 While Gordon lost his leadership position, the Fulton County District Attorney's office (then led by D.A.
 Paul Howard) cleared him of all charges, concluded that there was no proof Gordon or Trammell stole funds, and issued a report determining that the expenditures in question were for legitimate and authorized purposes.

 Later life

 After the 2010 SCLC Scandal, Gordon remained active in Eutaw's civic life.
 In August 2013, he was honored during a program commemorating civil rights leaders at Plymouth Rock Baptist Church in his birth-town of Plaquemine, Louisiana.
-In June 2023, the Mayor of Eutaw, Latasha Johnson (who lost re-election to Corey Cockrell in August 2025 and left office on November 1, 2025), awarded Gordon with a key to the city and declared June 11 "Spiver Gordon Day" during a honorary event.
+In June 2023, the Mayor of Eutaw, Latasha Johnson (who lost re-election to Corey Cockrell in August 2025 and left office on November 1, 2025), awarded Gordon with a key to the city and declared June 11 "Spiver Gordon Day" during an honorary event.
 The event saw Eutaw civic leaders and other Alabama elected officials praise Gordon for his lifetime of service to civil rights and philanthropic work.